 I retain an odd sort of pride when it comes to cameras.
 Since 2018 I was dead-set on having a rangefinder be my main camera.
 They're aesthetically appealing, lighter, smaller cameras whose charm should overcome any technical obsolescence.
 I should stick with my childhood sweetheart because it's the right thing to do.
 Sure we have problems but there are few things more romantic, more idealistic.
 Me and 35SP will work it out as we go, we have all the time in the world with one another.
 But OM-2 blindsided me in college, filling me up with doubt.
 How much of my infatuation was driven by a sense of obligation?
 Will I truly be happy spending the rest of my life with someone like her?
-Every hushed meeting with OM-2 filled me up with guilty pleasure, I reveled at her ease of use and versatility, the gentle lines of her bulging prism and her elegant, glistening top plate.
-My seemingly trivial obligations fell away as unfettered lust took over.
+Every hushed meeting with OM-2 filled me up with guilty pleasure, I reveled at her ease of use and versatility, the gentle lines of her bulging prism, fingers running around her elegant frame.
+My seemingly trivial obligations fell away, crumbling by my feet as unfettered lust took precedence.

 Why not buy an OM-4 or an OM-2s for ~$70 instead of something like this?
 Functionally, there's not a huge discrepancy.
 I went for the titanium version for the clout and it makes for a lighter camera, thematically consistent with the OM ideology.
 I also purchased it in a bundle with two other lenses, so I got some of my money back through reselling too.
 The OM-4 also released around the same time as the OM-3, a now very desirable variant with a mechanically-controlled shutter.
 If you find one for under $300, grab it immediately.